autmav/autmav_reviews/summaries/Tracking.md

 8. **Dataset:** KITTI, Waymo open dataset and nuScenes do not provide labels for static objects.
 So they utilize the Hyundai MnSoft driving dataset including many annotations in dicating static objects such as traffic signs and road signs.

-### Monocular 3D Multi-Object Tracking with an EKF Approach for Long-Term Stable Tracks
+### 6:Monocular 3D Multi-Object Tracking with an EKF Approach for Long-Term Stable Tracks

 [Link to the Paper](https://drive.google.com/file/d/1rJ3PnFiJbZcrKbh4VGLAxsz_62sTOKMX/view?usp=sharing)